Ncuti Gatwa: 2013–2022: Early stage work and breakthrough with Sex Education

 After graduating, Gatwa was granted a position in the Dundee Repertory Theatre acting graduation scheme where he performed in several productions including David Greig's Victoria.
-Around this time, Gatwa was attacked by three strangers in the street who fractured his jaw; this was fixed with titanium.
-He had a brief role in the 2014 sitcom Bob Servant, which was also set and filmed in Dundee.
-In 2014, Gatwa received a Commendation at the Ian Charleson Awards for his 2014 performance of Mercutio in Romeo and Juliet at Home, Manchester.
+Around this time, Gatwa was attacked by three strangers in the street who fractured his jaw; it is now made with titanium.
+His first experience on a professional set was when he filmed a brief role in the 2014 BBC Scotland sitcom Bob Servant.
+In 2014, Gatwa received a Commendation at the Ian Charleson Awards for his performance of Mercutio in Romeo and Juliet at HOME, Manchester.

-In 2015, he appeared in a supporting role in the miniseries Stonemouth, an adaptation of the 2012 novel of the same name.
+In 2015, he appeared in the miniseries Stonemouth, an adaptation of Iain Banks's 2012 novel of the same name.
 That same year, he performed in the Kneehigh Theatre's production of 946: The Amazing Story of Adolphus Tips, which was adapted from Michael Morpurgo's The Amazing Story of Adolphus Tips, about a large-scale rehearsal for the D-Day landings in 1944 that resulted in numerous fatalities.
 Gatwa played Demetrius in the 2016 production of A Midsummer Night's Dream at Shakespeare's Globe directed by Emma Rice.

-In May 2018, Gatwa was cast in the Netflix comedy-drama series Sex Education as Eric Effiong; the show was released in 2019 and garnered critical acclaim.
-For five months prior to this casting, he had been homeless after running out of savings, and had couch surfed.
+In 2019, Gatwa had his breakout role as Eric Effiong in the Netflix comedy-drama series Sex Education.
+For five months prior to this casting, he had been homeless after running out of savings, and had couch surfed among friends whilst working as a temporary employee at Harrods.
 Gatwa received praise for his portrayal of Eric from critics, particularly for how his character was not relegated to the cliché of "gay or Black best friend slash sidekick stock character".
-He has earned numerous accolades for the role, including a BAFTA Scotland Award for Best Actor in Television in 2020, and three BAFTA Television Award nominations for Best Male Comedy Performance, one in 2020, 2021 and 2022 consecutively.
+He earned numerous accolades for the role, including a BAFTA Scotland Award for Best Actor in Television in 2020, and three BAFTA Television Award nominations for Best Male Comedy Performance in 2020, 2021 and 2022 consecutively.

-In April 2022, Gatwa was cast in Greta Gerwig's Barbie.
-He performed an excerpt of Romeo and Juliet with Mei Mac at the 2023 Coronation Concert, and topped the Radio Times's TV 100 power list the same year.
+In April 2022, Gatwa was cast in Greta Gerwig's Barbie as Artist Ken.
+He joined his Barbie co-stars in a choreographed performance of the song "I'm Just Ken" at the 96th Academy Awards.
+Gatwa performed an excerpt of Romeo and Juliet with Mei Mac at the 2023 Coronation Concert, and topped the Radio Times's TV 100 power list the same year.